Transfer data to and from Azure

 For data transfer scenarios, choose the appropriate system for your needs by answering these questions:

-Do you need to transfer very large amounts of data, where doing so over an Internet connection would take too long, be unreliable, or too expensive?
+Do you need to transfer large amounts of data, where doing so over an internet connection would take too long, be unreliable, or too expensive?
 If yes, consider physical transfer.

-Do you prefer to script your data transfer tasks, so they are reusable?
-If so, select one of the command line options or Azure Data Factory.
+Do you prefer to script your data transfer tasks, so they're reusable?
+If so, select one of the command-line options or Data Factory.

-Do you need to transfer a very large amount of data over a network connection?
-If so, select an option that is optimized for big data.
+Do you need to transfer a large amount of data over a network connection?
+If so, select an option that's optimized for big data.

 Do you need to transfer data to or from a relational database?
 If yes, choose an option that supports one or more relational databases.
-Note that some of these options also require a Hadoop cluster.
+Some of these options also require a Hadoop cluster.

 Do you need an automated data pipeline or workflow orchestration?
-If yes, consider Azure Data Factory.
+If yes, consider Data Factory.

 The following tables summarize the key differences in capabilities.